Tannu Uriankhai: Russian settlement

 Russian settlement of the region began in 1839 with the opening of two gold mines in the Sayan Mountains; in the following decades, other areas were exploited for mining, mainly in the northern part of Uriankhai.
 By 1883 the total number of Russian miners there reached 485.

 Russian merchants from Minusinsk followed, especially after the Treaty of Peking in 1860, which opened China to foreign trade.
-They were lured by the "wild prices," as one 19th-century Russian writer described them, that Uriankhais were willing to pay for Russian manufactured goods—cloth, haberdashery, samovars, knives, tobacco, etc. By the end of the 1860s there were already sixteen commercial "establishments" (zavedenie) in Tannu Uriankhai.
+They were lured by the "wild prices", as one 19th-century Russian writer described them, that Uriankhais were willing to pay for Russian manufactured goods—cloth, haberdashery, samovars, knives, tobacco, etc. By the end of the 1860s there were sixteen commercial "establishments" (zavedenie) in Tannu Uriankhai.
 The Uriankhais paid for these goods in livestock-on-the-hoof, furs, and animal skins (sheep, goat, horse, and cattle).
-But crossing the Sayan Mountains was a journey not without hardships, and even peril; thus, by 1880-85 there were perhaps no more than 50 (or fewer) Russian traders operating in Tannu Uriankhai during the summer, when trade was most active.
+But crossing the Sayan Mountains was treacherous; by 1880–85 there were perhaps no more than 50 (or fewer) Russian traders operating in Tannu Uriankhai during the summer, when trade was most active.

-Russian colonization followed.
-It started in 1856 with a sect of Old Believers called the "Seekers of White Waters," a place which according to their tradition was isolated from the rest of the world by impassable mountains and forests, where they could obtain refuge from government authorities and where the Nikon rites of the Russian Orthodox Church were not practiced.
-In the 1860s a different kind of refugee arrived, those fleeing from penal servitude in Siberia.
-More Russians came.
-Small settlements were formed in the northern and central parts of Tuva.
+Russian colonization followed in 1856 with a sect of Old Believers called the "Seekers of White Waters", seeking a place, which according to their tradition was isolated from the rest of the world by impassable mountains and forests, provided refuge from government authorities, and where the Nikon rites of the Russian Orthodox Church were not practiced.

-The formal beginning of Russian colonization in Tannu Uriankhai occurred in 1885, when a merchant received permission from the Governor-General of Irkutsk to farm at present-day Turan.
+The formal beginning of Russian colonization in Tannu Uriankhai occurred in 1885 when a merchant received permission from the governor-general of Irkutsk to farm in present-day Turan.
 Other settlements were formed, and by the first decade of the 20th century there were perhaps 2,000 merchants and colonists.